Mlevngr/Mlevngr.github.io/_pages/about.md

 					Introduction to SoC design, Verilog HDL and FPGA implementation and so on.

 # 💻 Internships
+## 2023.11 - Now, Linear Capital, China(remote)
+- **Oversea Intern**

+	During my internship at Linear Capital, my responsibilities included:
+	- Mapping overseas Chinese talent in the academic and industrial sectors, providing vital insights for project recruitment and business collaborations.
+	- Conducting assessments for the commercialization and implementation of potential projects, analyzing market opportunities and risks to support investment decisions.
+	- Participating in the planning and execution of early-stage investments, collaborating with startups to drive project success.

 ## 2023.07 - 2023.10, Intrinsic ID, Eindhoven NL
 -  **IP Modeling and Digital IC Design Intern**